How to Find Peace When the World Is in Turmoil

 We can’t procure our own peace.
-It has to be the peace that Jesus gives.
+It has to be the peace that Jesus gives, and we must receive that gift by faith.
 We can key off of that.

 We have the choice to calm down and trust God for the future, or we can live in fear and be miserable.

 Lean Into Scripture to Strengthen Your Faith and Invite Peace